znuny/Znuny-Search/README.md

 **path.data/path.logs** - Optional destination of data/logs.

-**node.attr.objectType** - way of distribute document into indexes with their objectType, this helps with creating structure that allocates data into nodes of specified type.
+**node.attr.objectType** (optional, use with care and knowledge) - way of distribute document into indexes with their objectType, this helps with creating structure that allocates data into nodes of specified type.

 **There is possibility to use only one elasticsearch.yml per server**